Nethereum/Covid19-Immunity-Cert-Attestation/README.md

 * User / certificate id (ethereum address to uniquely identify the certificate and to validate user)
 * User photo hash (IPFS hash to validate the user physically)
 * Signature (To validate the data has not been tampered and check the test centre signer)
+* Guardian(s), if the person has a disability or is a minor a list of people that can be used as user signers.
+* Testing kit id: Unique identifier of the testing kit, as we have seen some testing kits have proven to give invalid results.
+(A supply chain link )
+* Certificate expiry date.
+We don't know how long the antibodies will last, so continuous check to validate antibodies, studies like this indicates that they can last 3 years on previous coronavirus https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851497/, although other papers indicate 1 year.
+* Certficate creation date.
+This allows to validate against expired signers, test centres, etc.

+--Extra data thoughts
+Certificate token, if linked to a token (like baseline)

 3. Validate the challenge signature, using the certificate and the signed challenge, we will be able to validate if the user matches the one in the certificate.